JocelynF4/Research-Paper-RAG/README.md

 ### Scenario: Interview prep for a consumer insights role

 Here's the situation I had in mind when building this.
-I had a first-round interview for a consumer insights analyst position at a mid-size retail company.
-In the job description they specifically mentioned "behavioral economics" and "customer decision-making frameworks."
-I found a well-cited academic paper on choice overload in retail environments about 21 pages dense with jargon, and uploaded it to the app.
+As stated in the begining, I have a first-round interview for a consumer insights analyst position.
+In the job description they specifically mentioned "customer decision-making frameworks", of which I feel like I should do some more reserach on to fully understand.
+I find some well-cited academic papers on choice overload, about 21 pages dense with jargon, and upload it to the app!

 **My question:**